 The historical city of Matera should feature prominently on your southern Italy travel itinerary.
-With caves transformed into chic accommodations, fun restaurants and bars built into rocky outcrops, and a history like no other, there are numerous reasons to visit Matera.
+With caves transformed into chic accommodations, fun restaurants and bars built into rocky outcrops, and a history like no other, there are numerous things to do in Matera.

 Table of Contents